Peter-Yibo-Pan/Human_Diseases_Lab_1/README.txt

 For b_q2 is MSE a good enough way to say the linear function fits well only for the middle bit

 For the taylor expansion, what's the justification for not going beyond second term?

+a_q6: the behavior is exponential decay.
+But what is decaying?

+Another question: S being not a linear function of t?
+Glucose and inhibition effect: is it similar to induction by TMG

+What's the difference between Residual Standard Error and Mean Standard Error